14wkinnersley/WellsFLIX-Status/content/default/issues/2021-04-05-isp-outage.md

 twitterFeed: ""
 enableComments: true
 ---
-Initial Incident Summary: WellsFLIX Internet Service Provider (ISP) XMission is experiencing an Outage
+**Initial Incident Summary:** WellsFLIX Internet Service Provider (ISP) XMission is experiencing an Outage.

-Status: XMission is performing additional work on their DHCP servers in response to the Outage on April 4, 2021 at 4:47PM MST.
+**Status:** XMission is performing additional work on their DHCP servers in response to the Outage on April 4, 2021 at 4:47PM MST.
 ETR is unknown at this time.